ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    "notification_email": "someone@example.com"
 }
 ```
+{: codeblock}

+`--enable-origin`
-- **--enable-origin**: Enable the origin within the Pool.
+:   Enable the origin within the Pool.
 The value can be ORIGIN_NAME or ORIGIN_ADDRESS.

+`--disable-origin`
-- **--disable-origin**: Disable the origin within the Pool.
+:   Disable the origin within the Pool.
 The value can be ORIGIN_NAME or ORIGIN_ADDRESS.

+`--add-origin`
-- **--add-origin**: Add an origin into the Pool.
+:   Add an origin into the Pool.
 ORIGIN_NAME and ORIGIN_ADDRESS are required.
 For example: --add-origin name=us-app-dal01,address=1.1.1.1,enabled=true,weight=0.5,host=example.com

+`--remove-origin`
-- **--remove-origin**: Remove an origin from the Pool.
+:   Remove an origin from the Pool.
 The value can be ORIGIN_NAME or ORIGIN_ADDRESS.

+`-s, --json-str`
-- **-s, --json-str**: *Deprecated*.
+:   *Deprecated*.
 The JSON data used to describe a GLB pool.

+`-j, --json-file`
-- **-j, --json-file**: *Deprecated*.
+:   *Deprecated*.
 A file contains input JSON data.

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #update-glb-pool-examples}